temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 The Temporal Server is an essential part of the overall system, but requires additional components for operation.
 The complete system is known as the Temporal Cluster, which is a deployment of the Temporal Server, plus the additional components used with it such as a database like Apache Cassandra, PostgreSQL, or MySQL.

-The Task Queue is where Temporal Workflows look for Workflows and Activities to execute.
+The Task Queue is where Temporal Workers look for Workflows and Activities to execute.
 You define Task Queues by assigning a name as a string.
 You'll use this Task Queue name when you start a Workflow Execution, and you'll use it again when you define your Workers.

 <!--SNIPSTART money-transfer-project-template-dotnet-shared-->